shinokada/svelte-file-icons/README.md

 <EJS />
 ```

+## Props

+- size = '24';
+- color = 'currentColor';
+- ariaLabel = '1C';

+## IDE support

+If you are using an LSP-compatible editor, such as VSCode, Atom, Sublime Text, or Neovim, hovering over a component name will display a documentation link, props, and events.

 ## Faster compiling

 If you need only a few icons from this library in your Svelte app, import them directly.
 This can optimize compilation speed and improve performance by reducing the amount of code processed during compilation.